dell/csm-docs/content/docs/prerequisites/_index.md

 {{</table>}}

 > Notes:
-> * Encryption and Application Mobility are available as a Technical Preview only and are not officially supported.
+> * Encryption is available as a Technical Preview only and is not officially supported.
 > * Authorization v2.0 is available as a Technical Preview only on PowerFlex.

 ## CSM Operator compatibility matrix